 This last thing is a bit of a point of contention for me.
 First off, I remember having two little paperback books that contained scenes that aren't in the final cut of the movie.
 One of them is a scene that enforces the "species-ism is bad" theme when the gang meets two different genre of hadrosaur who refuse to share the food and water they're hording with each-other; in a surprising moment of character development, it is Cera who tells them off.
 The other is far, far more interesting: it shows Littlefoot arriving at the Great Valley by himself, then backtracking to rescue his friends.
 It's clear where these scenes were rearranged in the final cut.
 Secondly, in the old Memory Lane message boards (it's very meta, the fact that they could be featured in a modern-day equivalent of Memory Lane), there was a poster who claimed to have a copy of the original storyboards and promised to send us scans of the missing scenes.
 I am still very bitter that this never happened.

 I guess it's clear by now that where most kids in my peer group had "The Little Mermaid", I had "The Land Before Time".
 I'm sorry if this nostalgia binge was too much for some readers, but this movie means a lot to me.

 Also, I might as well write two long posts on "The Land Before Time", because I'm looking at my Netflix queue, and it's pretty much straight downhill from here.

-I should probably just change that to "Art of the Day" shouldn't I?
-Anyway, here are some pop culture dinosaurs.
+"Art of the Day"!
+Here are some pop culture dinosaurs.
 Click for big: